-Mitchell Conway is a Community Philosopher & Youth Programs Advisor at Merlin CCC, an adjunct philosophy instructor at Carroll College, and a branch facilitator/educator at Cottonwood ALC.
-He also serves on the Academic Advisory Board & Questions? journal committee for The Philosophy Learning and Teaching Organization.
+Mitchell Conway is a Community Philosopher at Merlin CCC, an adjunct philosophy instructor at Carroll College, a branch facilitator/educator at Cottonwood ALC, and serves on the Academic Advisory Board & Questions?
+Journal for The Philosophy Learning and Teaching Organization.

 A student of philosophy, a theater maker, and a teacher who cares ardently about empowering young learners, his work has often been an interweaving of education, story, and inquiry.
 At the BIRD Theatre in Tottori, Japan, among other productions, he collaborated with Korean group TUIDA to create The Poetry Class about the colonial period and Pacific war; he also directed students at Kei Ai High School in Romeo & Juliet.
 Using applied theater, he performed with Village Playback Theatre creating improvisations from audience members’ personal stories, and for a three-month residency he taught embodied methods of community dialogue through the Colombo Americano in Medellin, Colombia.
 He has also taught theater to elementary school students at 82nd St. Academics and middle school students at Summer Institute for the Gifted.

 For a year, Mitchell taught at the English Immersion Program in Umphium Mai refugee camp on the Thailand-Myanmar border using a curriculum based in literature and critical thinking.
 With the New York Foundling at Queens College, he supervised the academic component of The Dorm Project, a program supporting youth in foster care through college.